 - 5 pounds chopped tomatoes

-- 5 red bell peppers, chopped
+- 5 red bell pepper seeded and diced

-- 3-3/4 cup sliced green onions
+- 3 3/4 cup sliced green onions

-- Following standard canning procedures, ladle hot chutney into jars, leaving about 1/2″ head space.
+- Following standard canning procedures, ladle hot chutney into jars, leaving about 1/2″ headspace.
 Screw on lids and bands, then process in a boiling water bath for 15 minutes.

 Want to learn to make more of your own pantry staples?

-50+ recipes from some of the web’s top real food bloggers.
+- 50+ recipes from some of the web’s top real food bloggers.

-100 pages featuring gorgeous photos and simple instructions.
+- 100 pages featuring gorgeous photos and simple instructions.

-Replace your favorite supermarket “cheats” with simple homemade alternatives.
+- Replace your favorite supermarket “cheats” with simple homemade alternatives.

-Discover just how easy it is to make your own.
+- Discover just how easy it is to make your own.

-Save money and eliminate wasteful packaging.
+- Save money and eliminate wasteful packaging.